jorgecasar/jorgecasar.github.io/src/content/talks/en/codemotion-madrid-2024.md

 > The most important conference in the tech world in Europe

 The Codemotion Madrid conference is one of the most important events with an attendance of more than 1,500 attendees, more than 100 speakers and 80 sessions.
-It take place at Kinépolis and connects developers to find inspiration and feel part of something unique.
+It takes place at Kinépolis and connects developers to find inspiration and feel part of something unique.

 ## The talk